johndpope/gsheets-sg-rest-datasource/README.md

 * Data Connectivity: Pulls and updates data from backend systems, e.g., Oracle, SAP, Salesforce, MSSQL, REST APIs, Office 365, Google apps and many other systems.
 * Create Applications: Build simple and complex workflows that involve one or more systems and enables read and write operations with the SkyGiraffe studio.

-Now to let you get started quickly on SkyGiraffe, we have created a generic Google sheets REST service that allows you to write, retrieve and update data on Google sheets, thereby using it as a SkyGiraffe data source.
+Now to let you get started quickly on SkyGiraffe, we have created a generic Google sheets REST service that allows you to write, retrieve and update data on Google sheets, thereby using it as a SkyGiraffe REST data source.

-SkyGiraffe supports REST, so this REST service becomes your data source.Once you have designed the app and workflow, you can plugin the actual enterprise data source.Pretty simple, isn't it.
+Once you have designed the app and workflow, you can plugin the actual enterprise data source.Pretty simple, isn't it.

 ### OK, so far so good, how do I get started?